 "If you cannot find a compromise, then you need to consider if this issue is a deal-breaker, or if you can live without a compromise," says Colizza.
 She adds that you need to be honest with yourself about whether or not you can move forward.
 During a conversation, aim to understand why your partner has a different parenting goal.
 Meredith Riddick, a licensed professional counselor with Harmony Therapy Group, advises couples to "really dig deep.
 Often a partner will hear a meaningful childhood or young adult experience their partner had that shaped this desire for a different parenting goal."

-Even the kindest families have trouble learning and being one hundred percent cool with each other’s ways.
+Even the kindest families have trouble learning and being 100 percent cool with each other’s ways.
 Sometimes, you and your spouse may get caught in the crossfire of a family argument, or you might have different traditions or ways of doing things.
-Maybe one partner feels like you spend too much time with your In-Laws, or not enough.
+Maybe one partner feels like you spend too much time with your in-laws, or not enough.
 "When you marry into a family, you enter into a history of relationships," says Colizza.
-The good news is "you don’t need to rely upon the existing dynamics––you can create new ones," Colizza adds.
+The good news: "You don’t need to rely upon the existing dynamics––you can create new ones," she adds.

-Similarly, says Colizza, "For better or worse, we all have expectations about what In-Laws will be like and we need to recognize these expectations."
-You may not love them, though maybe someday, you will.
-In the meantime try to at least be respectful, forgiving and give yourselves an opportunity to start fresh.
+"For better or worse, we all have expectations about what in-laws will be like, and we need to recognize these expectations," Colizza says.
+You may not love them, though maybe someday you will.
+In the meantime, try to at least be respectful, forgiving, and give yourselves an opportunity to start fresh.
 After all, you're family now.

 Couple vs. Solo Time